strimzi/strimzi.github.io/_posts/2020-08-26-enforce-custom-resource-policies-with-opa-gatekeeper.md

 ## Conclusion

-Gatekeeper gives you a very simple way how to write powerful admission controllers.
+Gatekeeper gives you a very simple way to write powerful admission controllers.
 The examples in this blog post covered just some of its aspects.
 To understand all the options which Gatekeeper gives you, you should check their [GitHub repository](https://github.com/open-policy-agent/gatekeeper).
 You do not have to write anything in _Golang_ or build your own images.